k-gomez/ctf-docker/README.md

 # Dockerfile for CTF challenges

+## What is included?

+Different tools for different types of challenges.
+It mainly includes tools for reverse-engineering (e.g., radare2), forensics (e.g., exiftool), and pwn (e.g., pwntools).

 ## Usage

 Build the container on your host system. `ctf:ubuntu22.04` is the name of the container: